 The third representation of him is, "And there was given him dominion, and glory, and a kingdom;" then comes the text, "that all people, nations, and languages should serve him."
 "There was given him dominion."
 Now, this is founded, as you are aware, upon his mediatorial work.
-And Jesus Christ conquered, righteously conquered, the god of this world, the devil.
-Jesus Christ conquered the world, conquered sin, and conquered death, and hereby "he has power over all flesh, that he might give eternal life," now, mind, "to as many as you have given him."
+And Jesus Christ conquered, righteously conquered, the god of this world,-the devil.
+Jesus Christ conquered the world, conquered sin, and conquered death, and hereby "he hath power over all flesh, that he might give eternal life," now, mind, "to as many as thou hast given him."
 Do you like this?
-Ah, saith one, that savors of election; to give eternal life to as many as are given him.
+Ah, saith one, that savours of election; to give eternal life to as many as are given him.
 Well, if you disapprove of that, you cannot be his servant, you cannot serve him.
 If your language is, Well, I do not like that, then you are not his servant.

 There is glory given to him.
-There is eternal life given to Christ as his right; "he dies no more; death has no more dominion over him;" he lives, "and abides forever."
-It is given to him to live forever.
-He is the only King that has immortality; he is the only Priest that never dies; he was the only Son that conquered death, God's only begotten Son.
-So that he thus gets glory, the glory of living forever, in a fulness of joy and pleasures for evermore.
+There is eternal life given to Christ as his right; "he dieth no more; death hath no more dominion over him;" he liveth, "and abideth for ever."
+It is given to him to live for ever.
+He is the only King that hath immortality; he is the only Priest that never dies; he was the only Son that conquered death,-God's only begotten Son.
+So that he thus gets glory,-the glory of living for ever, in a fulness of joy and pleasures for evermore.
 "And a kingdom."
 What is the dominion, and what is the kingdom?
 You will observe that this dominion and this kingdom entirely answer to what he is.
 "His dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed."